2013/1 (55)

 Abstract:

 The article explores convergence and differences between the Anabaptist and Pentecostal traditions.
-It discusses the ways in which the two traditions read Jesus’ life (politics versus healing ministry), their responses to Jesus’ death, Luther and Paul, restorationism, pacifism, and baptism (both by water and by the Holy Spirit).
+It discusses the ways in which the two traditions read Jesus' life (politics versus healing ministry), their responses to Jesus’ death, Luther and Paul, restorationism, pacifism, and baptism (both by water and by the Holy Spirit).
 The author attempts to evaluate the two traditions along the way, seeing the most significant theological problem of Anabaptism in its effort to establish an alternative to the Paul-Augustine-Luther trajectory.
-Pentecostalism, on the other hand, presupposes this classical theological heritage, albeit shaping it in line with its distinctive emphases.
+Pentecostalism, on the other handy presupposes this classical theological heritage, albeit shaping it in line with its distinctive emphases.

 Keywords:

-Anabaptism – Pentecostalism – John H. Yoder – Pacifism –Spirit-Baptism
+Anabaptism - Pentecostalism - John H. Yoder - Pacifism - Spirit-Baptism.

-• Pavel Hošek 57
+Pavel Hošek

 Abstract:

 In this article the author focuses on two different and often confused or mistakenly identified understandings of “pluralism” as an interpretive framework of religious plurality and diversity from a distinctly Jewish point of view.
-The two alternative meanings of “Jewish pluralism” are documented, analyzed, compared and evaluated.
+The two alternative meanings of “Jewish pluralism ” are documented, analyzed, compared and evaluated.

 Keywords:

-• Daniel S. Larangé 69
+Daniel S. Larangé

 Abstract:

 In the 21st Century, the theological discourse reported by the essay and the literature is also undertaken by the cinema.
-Indeed, in a globalized world, the image has prevailed over the letter, and the film raises awareness, on a larger scale and faster, of the masses that the same culture of consumption homogenizes.
-In this context, the German-American film director, Roland Emmerich, revisits the myth of the Apocalypse to express the endemic fears that arise against the dehumanization and technologization of the world where the virtual becomes real, whereas the imaginary and the spirituality are sterilized.
+Indeed, in a globalized world, the image has prevailed over the letter and the film raises awareness, on a larger scale andfaster, of the masses that the same culture of consumption homogenizes.
+In this context, the German-American film director; Roland Emmerich, revisits the myth of the Apocalypse to express the endemic fears that arise against the dehumanization and technologization of the world where the virtual becomes real, whereas the imaginary and the spirituality are sterilized.

 Keywords: